 Goldman Sacks forecasts a 24% fall in GDP this quarter and a rapid recovery netting to -4% for the year.
 I fear they are too optimistic.
 Unemployment and layouts are already rising.

 The federal government should guarantee long unemployment benefits for the millions dislocated by the economic fallout of the pandemic.

 Congress should not bailout companies except those associated with satisfying primary needs of people.
 Airlines, for example, should not be bailed out.
 Fed Ex and the other companies delivering essential supplies will be guided by usage.
 Optional air travel and cruise lines should also be guided by usage, not government bailouts.

 Let the free market do its creative destruction.
-Let them merge, combine, and adjust to the amount of travel that follows the current chaos.
+Let them merge, combine, and adjust to the amount of leisure and non-essential activity that follows the current chaos.

 The immediate bailouts and Fed liquidity measures will mask only temporarily the changes in consumer patterns that are coming and the structural shifts they will demand.